-2025 was a very special year.
+A very important and special year.

-A year of deep construction, meaningful encounters,
+2025 was a year of big achievements, meaningful encounters,

 and important steps in Debora Muszkat’s artistic journey.